Golden Globe Award for Best Original Score

 The Golden Globe Award for Best Original Score is a Golden Globe Award presented by the Hollywood Foreign Press Association (HFPA), an organization of journalists who cover the United States film industry, but are affiliated with publications outside North America, since its institution in 1947.

+As of August 2025, the award is currently held by Trent Reznor and Atticus Ross, members of the American industrial rock band Nine Inch Nails.

 History

 Since the 5th Golden Globe Awards (1947), the award is presented annually, except from 1953 to 1958.
 The nominations from 1947 and 1948 are not available.
 The first Best Original Score award went to Max Steiner for his compositional work on Life with Father.